LaStepa/lastepa.github.io/_posts/2022-02-10-21st_century_dark_ages.md

 ---
 title: "The 21st Century Dark Ages: On Historical Rhymes, Faith in Science & The Limits of Technicians"
 date: 2023-02-10
+excerpt: "Semi-poetic analysis of the challenges and shortcomings of modern science and technology"
 categories:
   - article
 tags: